Mississippi Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Mississippi: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA is federal: employees pay Social Security and Medicare; employers match both.
+Above a federal threshold, Additional Medicare tax is withheld (no employer match).
+Eligible pretax benefits may reduce FICA-taxable wages.

 City Employee Local Income Tax?
 Typical Rate Notes